dart-lang/site-www/src/_guides/language/language-tour.md

   If you're wondering whether these map literals are [strong mode compliant](/guides/language/sound-dart), they are.
-Thanks to [type inference](/guides/language/sound-dart#type-inference), the analyzer infers that the first map, for example, contains keys and values of type `String`.
+Thanks to [type inference](/guides/language/sound-dart#type-inference), the analyzer infers that `gifts`, for example, has the type `Map<String, String>`.
 If you try to add non-string objects to this map under strong mode, the analyzer raises an error.
 </aside>

 You can create the same objects using a Map constructor: